arjenbos/ha-postnl-browser-extensions/README.md

 Follow this guide to install the extension: https://dev.opera.com/extensions/testing/

 ### Firefox
-Follow this guide to install the extension: https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#installing
+1. Follow this guide to install the extension: https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#installing
+2. Firefox disables required permissions by default.
+After installing the extension you need to follow these steps:
+   1. Go to `about:addons` (copy and paste this address in the address bar).
+   2. Click on `PostNL oAuth rewriter`.
+   3. Go to the `Permissions` tab.
+   4. Toggle `Access your data for sites in the *://postnl.nl domain`.